iapt-platform/pali-handbook/src/formal_interpretations/2_Three.md

  The phrase *iti sambandho*, having the sense "This is the relation", is typical of this type but not an essential component --- whenever the word order of a commented unit is changed to throw light on the relations within it, it can be termed a **relational comment**.1

+                                                 1 It should be noted, however, that it is also possible to use relational comments for some indeclinables having no relation to other words if such an explanation would serve to make the syntax clearer.

+ For example,
+ -   buddhaṃ dhammaṃ saṇgañca abhivādiya (*Commented unit*)
+ -    buddhañca dhammañca saṇgañca abhivādiyāti sambandho (*Comment unit*)
+ -    The phrase " *buddhañca dhammañca*" implies that *ca* of *saṇgañca* is the conjunction that joins  *buddhaṃ*, *dhammaṃ*, and *saṇgaṃ* together.